david-knott/moderncompilerinjava/CURRENT.md

 # Diary

+## 19th November 2020

+Refactored ast function dec to use var decs as formals.

+Need to check all the unit tests still.

 ## 18th November 2020

 Chaning the function dec ast to use  a dec list of vardecs instead of